 Physical activity and healthy food can give you more energy, so make time for exercise and eating well – every little bit helps.

-Using your energy on the things that are most important to you, such as playing with your children or spending time with family or friends, can help you feel better about your day – even if you’re tired at the end of it.
+Using your energy for the things that are most important to you can help you feel better about your day – even if you’re tired at the end of it.
+For example, you might choose to play with your children or spend time with family or friends rather than do the vacuuming.

 There will be some daily chores that you just have to do, and even the easiest chores can feel overwhelming when you’re exhausted.
-But if you break chores down into small steps and focus on one thing at a time, they can seem more manageable – and you can give yourself a reward for finishing each step!
+If you break chores down into small steps and focus on one thing at a time, they can seem more manageable – and you can give yourself a reward for finishing each step.
+But sometimes chores might just have to wait, no matter how important they are.

 Lowering your expectations can take the pressure off.
-Sometimes what we expect of ourselves can be too high and unrealistic.
-For example, we might expect that we can play with the kids, go to work, help at child care or school, cook an amazing dinner, get three loads of washing done, and still go to the gym.
+Sometimes what we expect of ourselves can be unrealistic.
+For example, we might expect that we can play with the children, go to work, help at child care or school, cook an amazing dinner, get three loads of washing done, and still go to the gym.